redhat-cop/cloud.vmware_ops/roles/provision_virtual_esxi/README.md

 ## Role Variables

 ### Auth
+- **provision_virtual_esxi_hostname**:
+  - str, The name of the esxi or vcenter on which you want to deploy the vm.
+Required.

 - **provision_virtual_esxi_username**:
   - str, The username to use to authenticate to the esxi or vcenter on which you want to deploy the vm.
 Required.